 3. Lower Transportation Service Usage Levels

 If fuel costs rise significantly over a consistent period, companies across many industries will have to work on maintaining their profits.
-One way to do this is cutting services or switching to more affordable services.
-Transportation services that were once popular may see a small decline as companies try to cut back on additional expenses, for example.
+One way to do this is by cutting services or switching to more affordable services.
+For example, transportation services that were once popular may see a small decline as companies try to cut back on additional expenses.

 4. Shifts in Service Areas

 Fuel prices set at a certain level will also cause some carriers to readjust where they are willing to transport products.
-The optimum service area, or the distance that is most cost effective to transport a product, is prone to change with any kind of economic instability.
+The optimum service area, or the most cost-effective distance to transport a product, is prone to change with any kind of economic instability.

 As a result, increased fuel prices may act as a barrier to affordable transportation.
-This issue is especially the case for products that need to be shipped great distances from the manufacturer or business.
+This issue is especially true for manufacturers or businesses that ship products long distances.

 What Are the Past Trends for Rising Gas Prices?